 30 day visas for Australians and EU passport holders are obtained upon arrival for 145 Euros (cash only).

 However Brits, Americans and Canadians must obtain a visa prior to arrival (and they must also book a guided tour as independent travel for these nationalities is banned).

 If you have any Israel travel stamps in your passport you will not be granted entry.

 Editor’s note: Human Rights

 Like all travel to foreign countries, check in with the local laws before going as there are many rigid cultural, religious, sexual orientation and gender restrictions to consider.
-Oppression will be less obvious in affluent Tehran than elsewhere.
+Do you support them?
+Does tourism support them?
+Will ski tourism help bring a light on human rights?
+Note that oppression will be less obvious in affluent Tehran than elsewhere.